KID-22/DDFM/README.md

-Code for CIKM 2023 Submission: Dually Enhanced Delayed Feedback Modeling for Streaming Conversion Rate Prediction
+Code for paper of CIKM 2023: Dually Enhanced Delayed Feedback Modeling for Streaming Conversion Rate Prediction [[PDF](https://dl.acm.org/doi/10.1145/3583780.3614856)]

-## Quick Start
+# Quick Start

-1. Please run the shell file ```run_pretrain.sh``` to get pretrain model.
+1. Please run the shell file ```run_pretrain.sh``` to get the pretrain model.

 2. Please run the shell file ```run_stream.sh``` to evaluate our method DDFM in the streaming protocol.

-## Environment
+# Environment

 Our experimental environment is shown below: